-Nutrition and Child Health Flannelgraph on diarrhoea, one of 7 sheets of illustrated cloth to cut out and detailed instructions, for health education teaching at village level in Africa, by TALC (Teaching Aids at Low Cost), St. Albans, England, 1992
+Nutrition and Child Health Flannelgraph on diarrhoea, no. 2 out of 7 sheets of illustrated cloth to cut out and detailed instructions, for health education teaching at village level in Africa, by TALC (Teaching Aids at Low Cost), St. Albans, England, 1992

 Flannelgraphs employ pictures, involve discussion and can be used to educate people who may have limited literacy skills.
 The health worker would be given a script with questions to prompt discussion on a topic, in this case diarrhoea.